aftabtoalam/android-quiz-app/README.md

 # QUIZ-APP
-Small quiz app with syllabus, guide, interview Q&amp;A and Quiz.
+Small quiz app with syllabus, guide and interview Q&amp;A.

 ![img](screenshot.jpg)